IonutParau/vx_standard_format/NEXT_STANDARD.md

 A layer that is considered "useless" can optionally not be put there.
 If the amount of layers minimum is not met, the unspecified layers are allowed to be treated as containing an empty cell.

+Please note: A cell can have as many layers as it wants!
+And different cells in different spots can have more layers than others!

 ### The cell format (for a cell on an infinite grid)

 Similar to the fixed-grid cell format, except at the start of the list is the x and y.

+### Coordinate system

+**Units of the position**

+The coordinate system expected by VX for dynamic grids is that both coordinates are integers (either negative, positive or 0).
+It is assumed to be in grid coordinates where every tile is 1 unit long.

+**Relative directions of the coordinate system**

+For now we will define x1, x2, y1, y2 as hypathetical positions of 2 cells (c1, which is at x1 y1, and c2, which is at x2 y2).

+If `x1 < x2`, that means that c1 is left of c2
+If `x1 > x2`, that means that c1 is right of c2
+If `y1 < y2`, that means that c1 is above c2
+If `y1 > y2`, that means that c1 is below c2

+If it is unclear why this is specified, some remakes like Mystic Mod use different coordinate systems that do have the same units, but different relative directions based off of the differences in said units.
+This means that a level saved in Mystic Mod, if no one accounts for this, would have some cells in the wrong places, effectively breaking the level.

 ### grid data